Sweet and Tangy Amaretto Sour Cocktails to Prepare at Home

 To prepare the homemade cocktail sauce, mix all the sauce ingredients in a small bowl until well combined.
 Chill in the refrigerator until you are ready to serve.

-PRO TIP: Prepare the cocktail sauce approximately 1 hour before serving to allow it to chill, as it tastes better when cold.
+Prepare the cocktail sauce approximately 1 hour before serving to allow it to chill, as it tastes better when cold.

 Next, prepare your shrimp.
 You can either peel the shrimp yourself or purchase shrimp that has already been peeled and deveined.